Always Improving Title

 Student Activities

-- Practice targeted spelling of short and long vowel words
+• Practice spelling both short and long vowel words

 Skills Covered